 - Engine Failure

 - Corroded Tanks

 - Slow running pumps

 - Cloudy looking fuel

-Many of the above are caused by the introduction of fame to all fuels and has caused problems and confusion for forecourt operators, bunker site companies, tank farm owners and site where back up power is essential.
-The difficulties range from clogging problems, caused by the growth of bacteria and algae, to the corrosive nature of the fuel itself, which rots seals and tanks.
+Many of the above are caused as a result of the introduction of fame to all fuels and has caused problems and confusion for forecourt operators, bunker site companies, tank farm owners and sites where back up power is essential.
+Resulting difficulties range from clogging problems, caused by the growth of bacteria and algae, to the corrosive nature of the fuel itself, which rots seals and tanks.